 As China’s middle-class population continues to grow, so is the demand for higher quality products.
 Changing lifestyles also shows a major shift in alcohol consumption, especially in wine.
-China is expected to become the second largest wine market in the world by 2021.
+China’s wine market is expected to become the second largest in the world by 2021.
 Imported brands have been showing significant growth, with sales mainly concentrated on large urban and coastal areas.
 However, less developed cities are steadily catching up due to rapid urbanization and economic development.

 In 2017, China experienced almost 17% and 18% year-on-year growth in wine imports by volume and value, respectively.
 Still wine is the most popular and fastest-growing product category, with red wine accounting for about 80% of total sales.
 There is a growing demand for imported aromatic white wine, while volume sales for sparkling wine show a 4.5% rise.
 Drinking wine is undeniably becoming integrated into the Chinese’s lifestyle, with more and more people purchasing bottles for personal consumption.

 France remains the top exporter of wine to China, with total imports reaching up to 218 million liters in 2017.
 Australia and Chile are still taking advantage of the lower import tariffs.
 Their import volume has increased by 33% and 25%, respectively.
 Spain, Italy, USA, New Zealand, Africa, Portugal and Argentina complete the list.

 To succeed in China’s wine market, businesses should: 1) determine how to feasibly sell in China, 2) localize their brand and product(s) as needed, 3)deploy an effective marketing strategy, 4) find reliable distributors and establish diversified sales channels, and 5) find a professional local partner help navigate common challenges and carry out necessary due diligence and preparation in order to reduce costs and maximize long-term returns.